mohamed01019087191-crypto/E-commerce-Database-Design-Architecture/README.md

-E-commerce Database Design and Star Schema
+E-commerce Database Design and Sales Forecasting Overview

-Overview
-This project shows a professional SQL database architecture for an E-commerce platform.
-It focuses on data integrity and optimized reporting using Star Schema logic.
+This project demonstrates a complete SQL database architecture for an E-commerce system.
+It includes a professional Star Schema design and advanced queries for sales forecasting and business reporting.

-Technical Details
-DBMS: SQL Server T-SQL
-Key Features:
+Database Architecture

-Implementation of Primary and Foreign Keys
+Implementation and Results

-Handling complex scenarios like failed payments and cancelled orders

-Professional naming conventions and data types

-Project Structure
-E-commerce_Schema.sql: Contains the full scripts to build the database
+Key Features
+Star Schema Design: Optimized for analytical queries.

+Data Integrity: Full implementation of PK/FK constraints.

+Reporting: Advanced T-SQL scripts for sales insights.